Oneflow-Inc/oneflow/docs/source/distributed.rst

 =========================================================

 .. note ::
-    Please refer to `oneflow Distributed Overview <https://docs.oneflow.org/master/parallelism/01_introduction.html>`__ for a brief introduction to all features related to distributed training.
+    Please refer to `OneFlow Distributed Overview <https://docs.oneflow.org/master/parallelism/01_introduction.html>`__ for a brief introduction to all features related to distributed training.

-oneflow provides two ways to accomplish `Distributed Training`:
+OneFlow provides two ways to accomplish `Distributed Training`:

-- One of them is to use the original concept of Oneflow to run data parallel training by configurating global tensor，introduces the concept of **Global View** to simplify distributed training.
+- One of them is to use the original concept of OneFlow to run data parallel training by configurating global tensor，introduces the concept of **Global View** to simplify distributed training.
 Simply , in OneFlow's global view, a cluster is abstracted as a "supercomputing device".

-- Besides, to facilitate the users who are transferring from PyTorch to OneFlow, OneFlow offers the interface consistent with PyTorch ``torch.nn.parallel.DistributedDataParallel``, ``oneflow.nn.parallel.DistributedDataParallel``.
+- Besides, to facilitate the users who are transferring from PyTorch to OneFlow, OneFlow provide the interface consistent with PyTorch ``torch.nn.parallel.DistributedDataParallel``, ``oneflow.nn.parallel.DistributedDataParallel``.

 Baisc
 -------------------------------
-When you start distributed training in oneflow,the following functions can be used.
+When you start distributed training in OneFlow,the following functions can be used.

 .. currentmodule:: oneflow.env